 Creating the Spatial Lens

-Once the geospatial file has been uploaded to your Socrata site, you are ready to start configuring it for Spatial Lens.
+Once the geospatial file has been uploaded to your Data & Insights site, you are ready to start configuring it for Spatial Lens.
 You’ll need an Administrator role to use the Spatial Lens configuration Panel.

 1. Navigate to Spatial Lens from the Admin panel on your domain.